 Surprisingly, it does, though policies on such "bribing" or "tipping" vary from restaurant to restaurant.
 Some see it as a normal part of business, while others look down on it with disgust.
 If you decide to go for it, dress nicely and bring along a single $20, $50, or $100 bill, neatly folded with the amount showing.
 Isolate the head host, approach him or her confidently, and request a table while discreetly presenting the bill.
 If the host accepts it and is able to find you a table, tip the staff generously and ask for the host's business card on your way out.
 This allows you to build a relationship with the host that will make getting a table much easier the next time.

-And here's something else to chew on, before you click over to the links on the next page: If you think bribing the host is expensive, wait until you get the bill at Aragawa, an exclusive Tokyo steakhouse.
+And here's something else to chew on, before you click over to the links below: If you think bribing the host is expensive, wait until you get the bill at Aragawa, an exclusive Tokyo steakhouse.
 It costs about $550 a person to eat at this top restaurant, which commonly heads Forbes Magazine's list of the world's priciest eating establishments.